libp2p/js-libp2p/README.md

 - `cb: Function`, with the signature `function (err, privateKey)`

 Generates a keypair of the given type and bitsize.

+### `generateEphemeralKeyPair(curve)`

+- `curve: String`, one of `'P-256'`, `'P-384'`, `'P-521'` is currently supported

+Generates an ephemeral public key and returns a function that will compute the shared secret key.

+Focuses only on ECDH now, but can be made more general in the future.

+Returns a `Buffer`.

 ### `marshalPublicKey(key[, type])`